sanukag/ai-maintenance-assistant/docs/document-ingestion.md

 Generated document identifiers determine storage paths; user-provided filenames are retained only as metadata.
-The SQLite database contains document fingerprints, extraction details, creation times, lifecycle state, revision links, ordered chunks and any enabled embeddings.
+The SQLite database contains document fingerprints, extraction details, creation times, lifecycle state, revision links, parent sections, ordered child chunks and any enabled embeddings.

 Each chunk records the source information available for its format: